 Permission to park/drive may be revoked by administration for violations of school rules.
 All vehicles must be registered or risk being cited or being towed at the owner's expense.
-Students are subject to the CA vehicle Code and may be cited for inappropriate driving and for parking in the student parking lot without a valid student parking permit.
-Failure to follow parking lot rules will result in the following:
+Students are subject to the CA Vehicle Code and may be cited for inappropriate driving and for parking in the student parking lot without a valid student parking permit.
+Failure to follow parking lot rules may result in the following:

-- 1st Offense: Warning Citation / Parent Contact - 2nd Offense: Parent conference and Behavior Intervention Program or 1-5 days suspension plus notifying law enforcement - 3rd Offense: 2-5 days suspension or loss of parking privileges, notify law enforcement - Next Offenses: 5 days suspension, notify law enforcement, recommend expulsion
+- 1st Offense: Warning/ Parent Contact/referral to School Resource Officer - 2nd Offense: Parent conference and Behavior Intervention Program or 1-5 days suspension plus notifying law enforcement - 3rd Offense: 2-5 days suspension or loss of parking privileges, notify law enforcement - Next Offenses: 5 days suspension, notify law enforcement, recommend expulsion